Chart Color Schemes

 Newstead - Bowen Hills features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 45.7% of all households, consisting of 8.0% couples with children, 32.6% couples without children, and 3.9% single parent families.
+Family households account for 45.7% of all households, including 8.0% couples with children, 32.6% couples without children, and 3.9% single parent families.
 Non-family households constitute the remaining 54.3%, with lone person households at 43.5% and group households comprising 10.7%.
-The median household size is 1.7 people, which is smaller than the Greater Brisbane average of 2.2.
+The median household size is 1.7 people, smaller than the Greater Brisbane average of 2.2.

 Frequently Asked Questions - Households